CookiezyCookiezy

 Step 3

-Register the settings link and mount the policy audit
+Register the live hostname, settings link, and policy audit

 Code snippet